 Part of the Explore your Why – 9 part series

-In selecting a career, volunteering your time, or contributing to an organisation what you love will guide you, as suggested in the previous blog, however, what you enjoy, will provoke you.
+In selecting a career, volunteering your time, or contributing to an organization what you love will guide you, as suggested in the previous blog, however, what you enjoy, will provoke you.

 I went to Kenya because I love learning about cultures and having new experiences; my adventurous side needed oxygen.
 I had an opportunity to gain access to a place that tourists often don’t go.
 Questioning is my strength; learning is what I enjoy.
 Speaking to Kenyan teenage girls would offer me a perspective I may never otherwise experience.
 The road taken proved to be transformational.

 The insight gained from these teenagers was another motivator for me to establish the YouMeWe Foundation and to pioneer WisdomExchangeTV.com, a platform where African girls could learn from leaders within their culture.
 Interviewing for Wisdom Exchange TV connected me to pioneering women and allowed me to learn about their leadership and social impact, all of which I love.

 When exploring your purpose and evaluating what you love, also consider what you enjoy.
 Pursuing what you enjoy, can help you discover your strengths, leading you to something that motivates you.

 Enjoyment is realized through taking actions.